-In order to have correlation defined, you must understand that is a comparison.
-A comparison between two distributions, lines or curves.
-The comparison will tell you how alike or not alike they are.
+In order to have correlation defined, you must understand that it is a comparison.
+It is a comparison between two datasets, distributions, lines or curves.
+The comparison will tell you how alike or unalike they are.
+It will even tell you if they have a negative relationship with each other.
+Correlation's strength is its ability to not only find black and white relationships, but gray ones as well.

 The sample correlation coefficient, r has a range of -1 to 1.
 In general, the meaning is:

-Of course there are all decimal points between these numbers.
+Of course there are all decimal points between these numbers (the gray).
 You are basically looking for an r greater than .7 to say that you have a high correlation between the 2 entities.

 The sample correlation coefficient is obtained using this equation: